Malaysia – a country I have called home for the past 27 years.

 Most of the time, you are also required to bargain for a fixed price before boarding a taxi at the taxi stand of main tourist attractions.
 This practice is usually carried out at your disadvantage, because all the taxi drivers that are present will agree to charge the same, unreasonable fare.

-Ride-hailing apps like GRAB and Uber are godsends for Malaysia's public transportation system.
+Ride-hailing apps like GRAB are godsends for Malaysia’s public transportation system and your budget.
 They work really well here, 24/7.
-Dan used Uber when he needed to get himself to Batu Caves at 4:00 am in the morning.

 Since these drivers also speak good English and they often rely on navigation apps, the process of getting you from Point A to Point B will be much smoother.